Sejs-Svejbæk

-Sejs-Svejbæk is a railway town, with a population of 4,581 (1 January 2022).
+Sejs-Svejbæk is a railway town, with a population of 4,677 (1 January 2025).
 It is located in Silkeborg Municipality, Central Jutland Region in Denmark, 7 km southeast of Silkeborg.

-Sejs-Svejbæk is served by Svejbæk station, located on the Skanderborg-Skjern railway line.
+Sejs-Svejbæk is served by Svejbæk railway station, located on the Skanderborg–Skjern railway line.

+Geography

+The town is located in the Søhøjlandet region at the northern shore of Borre Lake.
+The lake is nestled between the two lakes of Brassø and Julsø, all of which are traversed by the Gudenå.

+The two heather-clad peaks Sindbjerg and Stoubjerg are located just north of the town.

 Sejs-Svejbæk Church

 Sejs-Svejbæk Church, whose floor plan is modelled on a Roman bacilica with chancel, nave and aisles, was inaugurated in 1989.